Alien: Covenant: Accolades

-At the 44th Saturn Awards, the film was nominated for Best Science Fiction Film, but lost to Blade Runner 2049, another film by Scott Free Productions (and of which Ridley Scott was an executive producer).
+Future

-Sequel
+Possible sequel

 In September 2015, Ridley Scott said he was planning two sequels to Prometheus that would lead into the first Alien film, adding, "Maybe [there will] even [be] a fourth film before we get back into the Alien franchise".
 Scott later confirmed in November that Alien: Covenant would be the first of three additional films in the Alien prequel series before linking up with the original Alien, and stated that the Prometheus sequels would reveal who created the xenomorph aliens.
 The screenplay for the third prequel film was written during production of Alien: Covenant and finished in 2017, with production originally scheduled to begin in 2018.
 In March 2017, Scott said, "If you really want a franchise, I can keep cranking it for another six.
 I'm not going to close it down again.
 No way."

 Scott responded to a question about Sigourney Weaver reprising her role as Ellen Ripley in the prequels that, "Well, we're heading toward the back end of the first Alien so [using CGI] may be feasible.
 Ripley's going to be somebody's daughter, obviously.
 We're coming in from the back end.
 The time constraints of what's the time between this film, where we leave David going off heading for that colony, I think you're probably two films out from even considering her."
 In the audio commentary for Alien: Covenant, Scott confirmed that a sequel to Alien: Covenant, tentatively referred to as "Alien: Covenant 2", is being written by John Logan, with Fassbender, Waterston, and McBride reprising their roles.
 Scott also confirmed that the film will complete his prequel series, leading directly into the events of Alien.